stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 intSum (n :: ns) = n + intSum ns
 ```

-We will have a closer look at recursion in a later part of
+We will have a closer look at recursion in a later chapter,
-this tutorial, as this one is already getting too long.
+as this one is already getting too long.

 ### Generic Functions